zksync-association/zkminters/README.md

 ZkMinter extensions are designed to be chain multiple mods on the same token or even on top of each other to enforce sequential rules.
 For example:

 1. **Capped Minter** enforces a hard total-supply ceiling.
 Always placed in front of the token before chaining on other minter mods.
-2. **Rate Limiter** sits “above” the capped minter to throttle daily mint volumes.
+2. **Rate Limiter** sits above the capped minter to throttle daily mint volumes.
 3. **Eligibility Check** (ERC-1155 or custom) wraps the rate‐limited minter to gate minting based on external balance.

 Under the hood each mod implements `IMintable` and points its `mintable` address at the next layer down (or the core token).
 This lets you mix-and-match minter mods.